minhtran-q/aws-knowledge/README.md

   <summary>Summary</summary>
   <br/>

+  + Service Control Policies (SCPs) are just a boundary.
   + The management account is special and it's unaffected by any service control policies.
   + They don't grant any permissions.
 </details>